Rey (Star Wars): General

-Rey's unique hairstyle attracted attention before and after The Force Awakens was released, being compared to Leia's hairdo from the original film, with debate over whether it would become as popular.
-Rey has also been compared to the titular character from the Hayao Miyazaki anime film Nausicaä of the Valley of the Wind (1984).
+Rey's hairstyle attracted attention before and after The Force Awakens was released, being compared to Leia's hairdo from the original film, with debate over whether it would become as popular.
+Rey has also been compared to the character Nausicaä from the Hayao Miyazaki anime film Nausicaä of the Valley of the Wind (1984).

-Richard Roeper described Ridley's portrayal of Rey as "a breakout performance", continuing by calling the character "tough and resourceful and smart and brave".
-Ridley was nominated for a 2016 Saturn Award for Best Actress for her portrayal.
-The first Reel Women in Technology Award for a fictional character was awarded to the character Rey.

 Some fans criticized Rey's trilogy-wide character arc as insufficient.
 Fan fiction author Ricca said that tension that was built in the first two films never gets resolved in the last film.
 She wanted a moment at the end of The Rise of Skywalker in which Rey reacts to and reflects on everything that has happened to her.

 Some critics and fans have noted a visual resemblance between Rey's character design to that of Bastila Shan from the video game Star Wars: Knights of the Old Republic, and that her character arc shares thematic similarities with that of Bastila's.
+(Note: Attributed to multiple references:)

+The first Reel Women in Technology Award for a fictional character was awarded to the character Rey.